Patent Considerations for Autonomous Trucking Using Camera-Based Navigation

 These are rough industry averages; actual timelines and costs can differ substantially based on technical complexity, legal fees, and company resources.

-Exclusive (Commercial Trucking Field-of-Use): Higher upfront payment + royalties.
+Exclusive licenses (commercial trucking field-of-use) require higher upfront payment plus royalties.
 Market exclusivity for Series B/C companies seeking competitive differentiation in deployment.

 Timing Milestone Recommended Action Strategic Benefit